Helping millions of people navigate the world of technology.

 user account control window

-Step 4: Click on the Remove/Uninstall option and follow the on-screen instruction to uninstall the third-party antivirus from your system.
+Step 4: Click on the Remove/Uninstall option and follow the on-screen instructions to uninstall the third-party antivirus from your system.

 uninstalling malwarebytes windows 11